 On our 2004 walk we started in le Puy-en-Velay and got as far as Florac, then diverged.
 In 2007, as part of a much longer expedition, we completed the remainder of his walk in the contrary direction, from Saint-Jean-du-Gard to Florac.

-A good accommodation guide is the strangely named “Miam-miam Dodo” (French baby talk for Eat-Sleep), which lists all the eating and sleeping possibilities along this walk.
+An accommodation guide many people use is the strangely named “Miam-miam Dodo” (French baby talk for Eat-Sleep), which lists all the eating and sleeping possibilities along this walk.

 Our route for this walk